-	These sweet, chemical scents are typically a sign that your air conditioner is experiencing a refrigerant leak.
-Your system relies on this gas to transfer heat through copper coils, which can wear out over time.
+These sweet, chemical scents are regularly a hint that your air conditioner is suffering from a refrigerant leak.
+Your system uses this gas to transfer heat through copper coils, which can crack as time passes.

-Besides the odd smell, here are four other hints that you are dealing with a refrigerant leak.
+Besides the weird smell, here are four other signs that you are experiencing a refrigerant leak.